Key Takeaways

-In over 10 years as a Fractional CMO, Amazon Consultant, and eCommerce Consultant, not to mention CEO, I’ve seen just about every mistake and the lessons from them.
+In over 10 years as an eCommerce Fractional CMO, Amazon Consultant, and eCommerce Marketing Consultant, not to mention CEO, I’ve seen just about every mistake and the lessons from them.
 That means you get all the learnings without the scars.

 Getting sales on your eCommerce website can be like vacuuming a beach.